anjali-chadha/learning-deep-learning/Notes/ConvolutionalNeuralNetworks.md

 ### Computer Vision
 * Applications - Neural Style Transfer
+* Normal Neural Network for large images
-* Let's say input image size is 1000 by 1000 by 3 (large image size)
+  * Let's say input image size is 1000 by 1000 by 3
   * First input layer - 3 million size
   * Hidden layer first - let's say has 1000 units.
   * W[1] dimensions will be 1000 * 3 million
   * Matrix will have 3 billion paramters
 * Very Very large
 * Difficult to get enough data to prevent a neural network from overfitting.